lspita/c-project-template/README.md

-# C project template
+# C/C++ project template

-This is a template C project managed with CMake.
+This is a template C/C++ project managed with CMake.

 ## Usage
-Edit the [config.cmake](./config.cmake) file to adapt the template to your project
-- [`src`](./src/): main sources directory.
-Contains C sources and private header files.
-Has access to `include` directory.
-- [`include`](./include/): public headers directory.
-Contains the public header files of the project.
-Use a `<project-name>` directory inside instead of storing the header files directly inside.
-- [`test`](./test/) tests directory.
-All `.test.c` sources are treated as test executables, while normal C sources are aviable to use.
-Has access to `include` and `src` directories.

-> [!IMPORTANT]
-> The template was tested using clang, but should be customizable using CMake presets.
+CMake presets for every major compiler are available
+- clang
+- gcc
+- msvc (cl)

+After running the cmake configuration with the chosen preset, a Makefile is generated with the following targets:
+- `run <exec> <args>` (default target): Build and run the specified executable, or the source root main executable if not specified.
+- `test <args>`: Build and run all tests.
+- `clean`: Delete generated cmake files (except the Makefile itself)
+- `build`: Build the project.

+## Configuration
+Inside the [cmake](./cmake/) dir you can find the config files you need
+- [setup.cmake](./cmake/setup.cmake): Included at the top of the cmake file.
+Used to define/override variables.
+- [config.cmake](./cmake/config.cmake): Included at the end of the cmake file.
+Used to add extra configuration.